-brm: Fact Group Implemented using one of following options: A) An XBRL extended (Network) (i.e. n is used) B) A [Table] within extended link (Nowith [Table]s bein mean different the same [Table] use represent differe hypercubes (i.e. hypercube is NOTE: When [Table] unique (i.e. each hypercube is unique) a few of these in GAAP Taxonomy.
-XBRL Dimensions Hypercube "xbridt: hypercube "yshridt: hypercube "yshridt: hypercube "yshridt: hypercube"; men be on the <segment>; Temebers are not allowed.
-NOTE: When [Table]s and used, there are still implied dimensions for the <entity> cidentifier> and <period> that every fact.
-NOTE: There tend to be inconsistencies between definition and presentation.</period></entity></segment> US GAAP Taxonomy extended links, particularly the disclosures, tend to be quite large.
+SEC Semantics and (Logical Model Object Class) Cross Reference SEC XBRL Syntax Instantiation Comments, explanations, observations SEC Semantics and (Logical Model Object Class) Cross Reference sec: Network / [Table] (brm: Fact Group) SEC XBRL Syntax Instantiation Implemented using one of the following options: A) An XBRL extended link (Network) (i.e. no [Table] is used) B) A [Table] within an extended link (Network) with [Table]s being used to mean different things (i.e. same [Table] used to represent different hypercubes (i.e. each hypercube is NOT unique) C) A [Table] within an extended link (Network) with each [Table] being unique (i.e. each hypercube is unique) D) A [Table] nested within an other [Table] (there are a few of these in the US GAAP Taxonomy) XBRL Dimensions Hypercube; XBRL element with the substitutionGroup value of the set of the set Comments, explanations, observations It is possible to create unique hypercubes within SEC XBRL filings, noting prohibits that.
+In fact, the SEC rendering engine would quite possibly work better for XBRL filings which do this.
+US GAAP Taxonomy extended links, particularly the disclosures, tend to be quite large.
 By breaking down the large pieces into a larger number of smaller pieces, they would likely be easier for filers to work with and likely easier for the SEC XBRL rendering engine to render.
 The four different ways SEC filers have (see to the left) of implementing Fact Groups in their taxonomies makes it easier for the SEC rendering engine to render all the different possible permutations and combinations which are being thrown at it.
 This will be seen more and more as filers do detailed tagging.
 The rendering engine can work, but the SEC has to throw significantly more programming resources at the problem because of all the different possible permutations and combinations because of the options.
 By contrast, if the SEC required that every hypercube be unique, used hypercubes alone to drive renderings, it seems this would be vastly easier to create a rendering engine.
-Further, while the definition linkbase actually drives the hypercubes, the presentation linkbase seems to be used to drive the SEC rendering engine.
-If there are inconsistencies between the definition linkbase and the presentation linkbase
+Further, while the definition linkbase actually drives the hypercubes, the presentation linkbase actually drives the hypercubes, the definition linkbase actually drives the hypercubes, the presentation linkbase actually drives the hypercubes, the presentation linkbase actually drives the hypercubes, the presentation linkbase actually drives the hypercubes, the definition linkbase and the presentation linkbase, GAAP Taxonomy) XBRL Dimensions Hypercube; XBRL element with the substitutionGroup value of "xbrldt:hypercube"; members to Further, while the definition linkbase actually drives the hypercubes, the presentation linkbase seems to be used to drive the SEC rendering engine.
+If there are inconsistencies between the definition linkbase and the presentation linkbase, which one is deemed correct? "xbrldt:hypercube"; members to be on the <segment>; Typed members are not allowed; NOTE: When [Table]s are not used, there are still implicit dimensions for the <entity><identifier> and</identifier></entity></segment> which one is deemed correct?
+The bottom line on all this is that all this variability makes it more challenging to create a rendering engine and will make it more challenging to build software to do comparisons between different SEC filers financial information.
+If the variability were reduced, rendering and comparisons would be <period> that every fact has.
+NOTE: There tend to be inconsistencies between the definition and presentation linkbases.</period> significantly easier.
+See US GAAP Taxonomy Architecture, section 4.5, Implementation of Tables, page 34: http://xbrl.us/Documents/SECOFM-USGAAPT-Architecture- 20080428.pdf